Iran–United Kingdom relations

-History of Anglo–Iranian relations
+History of Anglo-Iranian relations

 Safavid era

-In the year 1553, King Edward VI of England hired the wealthy merchant and explorer, Sebastian Cabot to develop a semi-profitable trading company.
-He was given two ships that sailed towards the port city of Arkhangelsk.
-The captain of one of those ships was Cpt.
-Richard Chancellor, who successfully reached the northern city.
-From there, Sebastian Cabot and his envoy traveled towards the Russian city of Moscow with a business proposition for the Grand Duke Ivan IV the Terrible.
-When it was accepted, the Moscow Trading Company came into existence.
-South of the Moscow Trading Company Headquarters was the wealthy realm of the Safavid Empire.
-The company started sending envoys during the reign of Shah Tahmasp I during the first years in business.
-Anthony Jenkinson was one of the first leaders of these envoys.
-In total, there were six visits and the last one was in June 1579 during the reign of Shah Mohammad Khodabandeh led by Arthur Edwards.
-But at the time the company's envoys reached the royal court in Qazvin, the Shah was busy protecting his borders from his arch rival, the Ottoman Empire.
-In order to attain the wealth of the country, the company penetrated successfully into the bazaars and dispatched more envoys.

 In 1597, as Abbas I of Safavid sought to establish an alliance against his arch rival, the Ottomans, he received Robert Shirley, Anthony Shirley, and a group of 26 English envoys in Qazvin.
-The English delegation, also well aware of the Ottoman threat, were more than glad to have Persia as an ally against the Ottoman threat.
-Shah Abbas warmly received the delegation and took them as his guests with him to Isfahan, his new capital.

-Soon, the Shirley brothers were appointed by the Shah to organize and modernize the royal cavalry and train the army (most notably the elite "Ghulam" slave soldiers, consisting of en masse deported and imported Circassians, Georgians, and Armenians and other Caucasians by the Shahs).
+Soon, the Shirley brothers were appointed by the Shah to organize and modernize the royal cavalry and train the army.
 The effects of these modernizations proved to be highly successful, as from then on the Safavids proved to be an equal force against their arch rival, immediately crushing them in the first war to come (Ottoman–Safavid War (1603–1618)) and all other Safavid wars to come.
 Many more events followed, including the debut of the British East India Company into Persia, and the establishment of trade routes for silk though Jask in the Strait of Hormuz in 1616.
 It was from here where the likes of Sir John Malcolm later gained influence into the Qajarid throne.